 The minimum programmatic requirements for this funding opportunity are that (1) the proposal follows basic proposal content and formatting requirements as described in D2.
-Content and Form of Application Submission, and (2) the proposal addresses one of the program's two Funding Priorities, as described in A. Program Description.
-Proposed project goals should specify clearly in the body of the proposal which desired outcome(s) will be achieved by the project.
-Proposals that do not address the desired outcomes described above will not move forward in the review process.
+Content and Form of Application Submission, and (2) the proposal addresses the program's Funding Priorities, as described in A. Program Description.
+Proposed project goals should specify clearly in the body of the proposal how the objectives described above will be achieved.
+Proposals that do not address the desired objectives described above will not move forward in the review process.
 Proposals that meet minimum programmatic requirements will be evaluated based on the criteria below.